Table of Contents

-Knowing how to protect your energy is a key skill for empath and highly sensitive entrepreneurs.
+Knowing how to protect your energy is key for highly sensitive entrepreneurs.

 If you’re a highly sensitive entrepreneur or an empath entrepreneur, you know that protecting your energy is important to showing up powerfully in your business.